Drugs and Other Mind Thrashers

 Inhalants: Intentional breathing of gas or vapors for the purpose of reaching a high.
 Airplane glue, aerosolized paints, hair spray, cooking oil spray, nail polish remover, liquid correction fluid, room air freshener, aerosolized computer keyboard cleaning spray, . . .
 The ingredient difluoroethane can even cause cardiac arrest.
 See Glue sniffing.
 Lock away from children products, other than medical, that can be used for continuous inhalation.

-Ketamine: Veterinary and human anesthetic; its action is to dissociate mind and body, which results in profound hallucinations and sensations of entering another reality.
+Ketamine: Veterinary and human anesthetic; illegal in U.S.; its action is to dissociate mind and body, which results in profound hallucinations and sensations of entering another reality.

 Levitra: trade name of a drug designed to enhance sexual performance.
 See Viagra for a precaution.